This Lasagne is made with an easy Homemade Bechamél Sauce, a rich and tender Beef Ragù and Cheese as far as the eye can see. What’s not to love?

 - Finish with a layer of cheese, just so it goes beautifully golden and crispy in the oven.

 - Let it rest!
-As frustrating as it is to spend all that time making a lasagne and then have to wait, the lasagne will need to rest and reform shape after it’s taken out the oven.
+As frustrating as it is to spend all that time making a lasagne and then have to wait, the lasagne will need to rest and reform shape after it’s taken out of the oven.
 Plus, you won’t burn the roof of your mouth off, which is also a plus.

 What to serve with Lasagne?